-- 3.5 Where such information is not submitted, or is insufficient, the decision-maker should first consider any argument put forward formally by the applicant that such information is not required in their particular case.
+- 3.5.
+Where such information is not submitted, or is insufficient, the decision-maker should first consider any argument put forward formally by the applicant that such information is not required in their case.
 If the applicant's argument is accepted, no further information should be required.
-If, however, further information is required, the decision maker should delay validation and registration for a specified period to allow time for the identified information to be provided, and then, if this is not provided or is still not sufficient: - a. suggest the applicant withdraws the application; - b. judge that the application is not valid and decline to register it; or - c. register the application and then refuse it on the grounds that there is insufficient information to make a lawful determination. - 3.6 The process described in Annex B recognises that, in the first instance, an application is likely to be validated by administration staff when MKC first receives an application. - 3.7 The council will be able to check and verify information provided by applicants against their own data as part of the validation exercise (where they have access to GIS alert maps), for instance by checking the location of proposed development to establish whether it is near any types of designated sites specified in their local requirements checklist.

-3.8 The Buckinghamshire and Milton Keynes Environmental Records Centre (BMERC) may also be able to provide invaluable information for this purpose.
+If, however, further information is required, the decision maker should delay validation and registration for a specified period to allow time for the identified information to be provided, and then, if this is not provided or is still not sufficient: - a. suggest the applicant withdraws the application; - b. judge that the application is not valid and decline to register it; or - c. register the application and then refuse it on the grounds that there is insufficient information to make a lawful determination. - 3.6.
+The process described in Annex B recognises that, in the first instance, an application is likely to be validated by administration staff when MKC first receives an application. - 3.7.
+The council will be able to check and verify information provided by applicants against their own data as part of the validation exercise (where they have access to GIS alert maps), for instance by checking the location of proposed development to establish whether it is near any types of designated sites specified in their local requirements checklist. - 3.8.
+Great Crested Newts are a relative abundant species in Milton Keynes but Nationally they have seen dramatic declines in their populations over the last 60 years and are protected under UK and EU law.
+Despite these protections, the populations of GCN have continued to decrease.
+District licensing is a new approach to authorising developments affecting great crested newts (GCN), by focusing conservation effort where it will create maximum benefit whilst reducing delays, costs, risks and uncertainty for developers.
+Milton Keynes is covered by a district licence scheme; more detail is available from the scheme manager at the Council. - 3.9.
+The Buckinghamshire and Milton Keynes Environmental Records Centre (BMERC) may also be able to provide invaluable information for this purpose.